yangyutu/llm_book.github.io/_sources/docs/chapter_application_IR/information_retrieval_fundamentals_part2.md

 As shown in the {numref}`ch:neural-network-and-deep-learning:ApplicationNLP_IRSearch_part2_fig_promptagator_demo`, PROMPTAGATOR consists of three components:
 * Prompt-based query generation, a task-specific prompt will be combined with a LLM to produce queries for all documents or passages.
 * Consistency filtering, which cleans the generated data based on round-trip consistency - query should be answered by the passage from which the query was generated.
+One can also consider other query doc ranking methods in {ref}`chapter_application_IR_LLM_query_doc_ranking`.
 * Retriever training, in which a retriever will be trained using the filtered synthetic data.